Launched as a pre-emptive strike against the inevitable launch of Netflix back in 2014, Presto officially shut up shop on 1 Feb 2017.

 While Presto can't quite claim the mantle of Australia's first video streaming service, it does get credit for being one of the country's Internet TV pioneers.
 Launching almost 12 months before Netflix officially arrived in Australia, Presto helped promote the potential of Internet streaming for entertainment, despite the fact that it never enjoyed the same level of success as Stan or Netflix.

-As of 1 February 2017, the Presto service has been officially shuttered, with owner Foxtel instead pushing Presto customers towards its digital Foxtel Play platform.
+As of 1 February 2017, the Presto service has been officially shuttered, with owner Foxtel instead pushing Presto customers towards its digital Foxtel Play platform (now known as Foxtel Now).
 While the decision is unlikely to please everyone, it did force Foxtel to slice the lowest price point for Foxtel Play back down to $10/month.

 While the closure of Presto is sure to inconvenience a number of users, the industry is far from lacking in alternatives.
 Not only do users have the obvious choice of Foxtel Play, alongside market leaders Netflix and Stan, but the recently launched Amazon Prime Video also provides a new portal to exclusive content.